angadgill92/TIL-today-I-learnt-/SystematicProgramDesign.md

-> **A thing to keep in mind about testing in DrRacket**
+> **A thing to keep in mind about Testing in DrRacket**
 >
 > DrRacket highlights code that was never executed with a Black background and Orange font, or by simply changing the font color to Orange.
 This helps us while writing tests for our code, for example, if we're writing `check-expect` for a function that uses a conditional expression, and none of our tests leads to one of the conditions being evaluated, DrRacket highlights the unexecuted code to show us that it was not covered.
 >
 > Using this code-coverage information, we can actually design complete and robust tests.
 So now we know what that weird highlighting does !
+>
+> **Other stuff to kep in mind :**
+>
+> * Make sure your that after running your tests, all of your code is covered.
+> * If you think of some boundary-conditions which your code does not handle, write a test for the condition, then update the function body to address that.
+This may also include updating the type signature, purpose and stub etc.